 Intermittent fasting is a healthy way to rejuvenate your body instantly.
 IF can help you lose weight, improve your workouts, and detox your cells for a better functioning brain, endocrine system, autonomic nervous system, immune system, and more.
 Your body will thank you.

-Intermittent fasting is just one step of the Dr. Gapin full-body transformation.
-If you want to start living your best life now, you need The EDGE Blueprint Consult.
+Intermittent fasting is just one step of the Gapin Institute full-body transformation.
+If you want to start living your best life now, you need Precision Performance Consult.
 I guarantee you’ll be thrilled you did!